SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

    -> userDefinedColorName = "green"
    -> colorNameToUse = userDefinedColorName ?? defaultColorName
-   /> userDefinedColorName is not nil, so colorNameToUse is set to \"\(colorNameToUse)\"
+   /> userDefinedColorName isn't nil, so colorNameToUse is set to \"\(colorNameToUse)\"
-   </ userDefinedColorName is not nil, so colorNameToUse is set to "green"
+   </ userDefinedColorName isn't nil, so colorNameToUse is set to "green"

 .. _BasicOperators_RangeOperators: